jambonz/jambonz-node-example-app/README.md

 An example jambonz application built using [@jambonz/node-client](https://www.npmjs.com/package/@jambonz/node-client).

 The application requires environment variables to be set in order to operate.
-The necessary environmebt variables are defined in the sections below.
+The necessary environment variables are defined in the sections below.

 This application exposes the following endpoints